goravel/docs/the-basics/middleware.md

 ## Introduction

 Middleware provide a convenient mechanism for inspecting and filtering HTTP requests entering your application.
-For example, `Goravel` provides a CORS middleware, which can implement requests across domains.

 ## Define Middleware